 Tartus Tartus, Syria Travel Guide

 Tartus operates a local bus network.
-It mainly serves the city's residents.
-These buses cover various routes within the city and connect to nearby towns.
+It mostly caters to the city's residents.
+These public buses cover various routes within the city and connect to nearby towns.
 The city does not have a metro or tram system.

 Formal route maps, easily accessible or understood by tourists, are not widely available.
 Local knowledge often directs navigation of the bus system.
 The city's main bus station acts as a hub for intercity and some local routes.

 Formal route maps not widely available.
-Local knowledge for effective navigation.
+Local information for effective navigation.

 Fares paid in cash.
 Very low in Syrian Pounds.
 No electronic systems.